Azure/CCOInsights/dashboards/CCODashboard-Infra/InfraDeploymentGuide.md

 ![azure Idle](/install/images/UsageAndLimits.png)

-## IaaS Idle Resources Dashboard tab
+## IaaS Idle Resources Dashboard page

 This tab is lists all the Public IPs, Network Interfaces and Disks that are disconnected, idle or unattached.